How to Compost in an Apartment

 What Is Compost?

 Compost is a natural, earthy substance that results from the decomposition of organic matter.
 A combination of "green" and "brown" materials (that aren't necessarily green or brown in color), is necessary to maintain the right balance of bacteria, which transforms the waste into compost.
-This aerobic process takes several months or longer depending on how large the composter is, the temperature inside of the container, and the types of materials being broken down.
+This aerobic process takes a couple of months or longer depending on how large the composter is, the temperature inside of the container, and the types of materials being broken down.
 You'll know the compost is ready when few (if any) scraps can be identified in the compost material, and it gives off a slightly sweet, earthy odor.
 Finished compost looks like soil, with a dark color and fine texture.

 What Can I Compost?